chichiwang/notes/os/linux/cli/README.md

 Using the `?` will match only 1 more character on top of the name "file".

+You can use backticks to interpolate command outputs into arguments for other commands: `` ls -al /lib/modules/`uname -r` `` will list out the conents of the kernel modules directory for your current running version of the kernel.

 ```
 > rmdir newdir/
 ```